edilsobai/dream-team/README.md

 ### Data Storage

 This application does not currently use a database or other data storage solution.
-So far, the application uses a simple js file
+So far, the application uses a simple txt file

 ### Contributing
 If you find any bugs or issues with this application, feel free to open an issue on GitHub or submit a pull request with your proposed changes.
 We welcome contributions from the community!